CaCO3CaOCO2/CIBF/_posts/2025-01-30-Reflections-on-Yr-3-First-Sem.md

 ---

 ## "Study"
-Officially this is my first semester in humanities, which really is quite different from STEM.
+Officially this is my first semester in humanities, which really is quite different from secondary schools, or in faculty of science/ engineering.
 There are no more weekly problem sets and standardized exams.
 The weekly work becomes "required reading", which I gave up reading within a week after school began.
 Course instructors tried (really hard) to engage students, interact and discuss, especially during tutorials.